Background

 Telephone: 508-620-0050

-Features six galleries of acclaimed exhibitions highlighting museum's collection of 19th and 20th century American art.
+Features six galleries of acclaimed exhibitions highlighting the museum's collection of 19th and 20th century American art.
 The museum school offers a full range of studio art classes year round, for all ages.

 Framingham History Center